About Us

 The Problem

-Feeding 10 billion people by 2050 will require transformative changes to our food production systems.
+Feeding 10 billion people by 2050 will require transformative changes in our food production systems.
 Water scarcity, herbicide-resistant weeds, climate change, and declining soil and water quality are increasing crop production risks, lowering yields, and negatively impacting the environment.
-Increased use of sustainable agricultural practices, such as reduced-tillage, diversified crop rotations and integrated weed management in tandem with cover crops is necessary to achieve this goal.
-However, farmers repeatedly cite management complexity and a need for site- and system-specific information to aid in our transition to sustainable agriculture.
+Increased use of sustainable agricultural practices, such as reduced tillage, diversified crop rotations, and integrated weed management in tandem with cover cropping are necessary to achieve this goal.
+New technologies for such practices are constantly being created, but huge costs and risk-adverse companies often prohibit farmers from adopting them.
+In addition, farmers repeatedly cite management complexity and a need for site- and system-specific information to aid in their transition to sustainable agriculture.

 Our Response